kettubot/kettu-docs/Privacy Policy.md

 **Anonymous analytics:**

-In some cases, we store information about the ways users interact with our bot and services.
-This data is anonymous and only used to inform our development of the bot.
+In some cases, we store information about the ways users interact with our services.
+This data is anonymous and only used to inform our development of the services.

 - Bot invites (and the source of the invite)
 - Guild joins/leaves